 BUT, when done right, internal reporting can hold the key to a company’s success.
 In fact, on point internal comms is often the sign of a company that is kicking goals right across the park.
 They’ll have informed and switched on employees, a strong sense of inter-departmental understanding and a management team who can make informed decisions on budget, funding and future directions.

 So, if you’re looking to try your hand at internal reporting or maybe want to spice up your company’s approach to it, get scrolling!
-We’ve got all the intel on understanding what internal reporting is, what it does, who it’s for and how to make sure yours don’t induce a new breed of glazed-eyed zombies!
+We’ve got all the intel on understanding what internal reporting is, what it does, who it’s for and how to make sure yours don’t induce glazed-eyed zombies!

 What is internal reporting (and is it right for my business?)

 When we get right down to it, internal reporting is actually pretty simple.
 Beneath all those graphs and numbers we’re essentially just talking about collecting and – you guessed it! – reporting on information that can be used internally.
 And don’t be fooled into thinking internal reporting is the domain of big business because even the smallest of company’s can get in on the party!
 Your reporting might be less intensive, frequent or department-specific, but you’ll reap rewards all the same.
 You’ll be…

 - Increasing accountability as results are measured and shared

 - Promoting internal awareness as everyone is kept up to date with company activities and results

 - Assisting with team building through the encouragement of transparency.